 This tour had so many unexpected surprises.
 Our guide Kieran pointed out several things that I’ve walked past before but either never noticed or never understood their significance to Indigenous Australians, including several Aboriginal art pieces.

-Kieran was also incredibly open, encouraging people to ask questions about Indigenous Australian culture, even “taboo” topics.
+Kieran was also incredibly open, encouraging people to ask questions about Indigenous Australian cultures, even “taboo” topics.
 He explained that these discussions are important if people are to truly understand one another.

 The tour ends back at the Koorie Heritage Trust with a demonstration of several weapons, tools and other artefacts.